AliNasirDawood/LLyods-Banking-Group-Risk-Customer-Crunch-Prediction/README.md

-# LLyods-Banking-Group---Risk-Customer-Crunch-Prediction
+# Customer Churn Prediction for Lloyds Banking Group

+## Overview
-Lloyds Banking Group is facing rising customer churn, particularly among young professionals and small business owners.
-This project focuses on predicting churn using machine learning, analyzing customer data to identify at-risk individuals.
-The goal is to inform targeted retention strategies, improving loyalty and minimizing attrition
+This project aims to predict customer churn at Lloyds Banking Group, with a focus on improving retention strategies for young professionals and small business owners.
+By analyzing customer data and using machine learning, we aim to identify at-risk customers and provide insights for targeted interventions to reduce churn.

+## Problem
+Lloyds Banking Group, particularly SmartBank, is facing a concerning increase in customer churn.
+Losing valuable customers can impact profitability, resource allocation, and overall growth.
+This project addresses the need for data-driven insights to predict and minimize customer attrition.

+## Solution
+Using historical customer data, including demographics, transaction behavior, and engagement metrics, we will build a predictive model for customer churn.
+By identifying high-risk customers, the bank can implement personalized retention strategies, such as tailored offers and improved customer service, to reduce churn and boost customer loyalty.

+## Technologies Used
+- Python
+- Pandas, NumPy
+- Scikit-learn
+- XGBoost, LightGBM
+- Jupyter Notebooks
+- Matplotlib, Seaborn

+## How to Run
+1. Clone the repository: